wuwumonster/note/网络安全/网络数据包分析/Practice 6.md

 连接了21端口
 ![](attachments/Pasted%20image%2020230315142749.png)
 - What executable did K3anu likely use to download files from the remote server? (exactly as written in source material)
-- What is the host system’s exact BIOS version?

 - What is the filename of the first file taken from K3anu’s computer? trueidentity.zip
 - What is the filename of the second file taken from K3anu’s computer?